Hello,

-Step into the Victorian underworld of Angel Meadow, the vilest and most dangerous slum of the Industrial Revolution.
-In the shadow of the world’s first cotton mill, 30,000 souls trapped by poverty are fighting for survival as the British Empire is built upon their backs.
+Welcome to the website for my best-selling book Angel Meadow: Victorian Britain’s Most Savage Slum.
+The book tells the story of the nineteenth century Manchester district of Angel Meadow.
+In the shadow of the world’s first cotton mill, 30,000 souls trapped by poverty fought for survival there as the British Empire was built upon their backs.

 Can’t wait to read your book.
 My graddad Jake Winter lived in the ‘Meadow’ when he was a small child.
 His stories about that time stuck with him his whole life.